 Each template is associated with a stylesheet.
 This association is use to specify which stylesheet should be used by the HTML editor when a user is editing a content.
 The system will look at the template the content is using and at the stylesheet the template is associated with.
 It will then inject the styles found in this stylesheet into the HTML editor.
 You are not required to set up the association, but it will help to make the appearance of content in the HTML editor to match the appearance of content rendered in the page view.

 There is built-in functionality for handling mobile devices and switching templates based on user agents in the http header.
 Se here for more information about mobile templates

 There are two types of templates in Relatude:

 Webform templates simply point to a file on the server and normally an ".aspx" file.
 See here for more details

 MVC templates are different and refer to MVC Routes.
 With MVC, the url rewrite is left to the MVC framework.
 The MVC template in Relatude simply defines which route is associated with a content and specifies how Relatude should construct the URL of a content, and how Relatude should associate a request to a Relatude content.
 See here for more details

 Mixing templates systems

 You can mix both webform templates and MVC type templates in the same website.
 If a request both match the address of a content refering to a webform template and the request match an MVC route, the webform template will take precedence.
-If no request match any routes associated with webnodes, nor any content associated with webforms, it will simply let the request through leave it up the ASP.Net framework to handle it.
-So not only can you mix MVC templates with webform templates, but you can also mix a Webnodes website with independant .aspx files or MVC routes and controllers that has nothing to do with Webnodes.
+If no request match any routes associated with Relatude, nor any content associated with webforms, it will simply let the request through leave it up the ASP.Net framework to handle it.
+So not only can you mix MVC templates with webform templates, but you can also mix a Relatude website with independant .aspx files or MVC routes and controllers that has nothing to do with Relatude.